 Also, it is an unwritten rule that when you receive a gift beautifully wrapped in paper, you carefully remove the ribbon and unwrap the paper so as not to tear it.
 Then you carefully refold that paper and take it home with you to be reused.

-Guidable hope with these four Japanese concepts: Ikigai, Wabi-Sabi, Shinrin-yoku and Mottainai, you will be able to live your life to the fullest and enjoy every second of it.
-Practice these ideas, incorporate them in your daily habits and apply them into your daily life and you will see significant changes in your worldview.
-Remember that changes take time and be patient with yourself because you can not rush happiness.
+With these four Japanese concepts: Ikigai, Wabi-Sabi, Shinrin-yoku and Mottainai, you will be able to live your life to the fullest and enjoy every second of it.
+Practice these ideas, incorporate them in your daily habits, and apply them into your daily life and you will see significant changes in your worldview.
+Remember that changes take time, so be patient with yourself because you can not rush happiness.
 Welcome whatever comes your way, appreciate the little differences.
 Who knows, it may take you to new directions and new perspectives.

 Guidable wishes the best coming your way!